 On the other hand, zombies can also collect and retain power-ups.
 However this also means that human-exclusive ones (e.g. unlimited ammo for firearms) obtained before the transformation will become in-active, and vice versa.

-Once dead, a player drops everything looted, including power-ups.
+Once dead, a player drops everything in the inventory, including power-ups.

-Upon transformation, zombies run at a much faster pace and have more health points.
-They can infect other humans once they come in contact.
-Zombies retain the ability to loot items.
+Upon transformation, the transformed zombies run at a much faster pace and have more health points.
+They can infect other humans once they come in contact in just one swipe.
+Also, zombies retain the ability to loot items.

-All surviving zombies revert back to their human forms once the next days sets in.
+All zombies that managed to survive the night revert back to their human forms once the next days sets in.